 From time to time you may receive forms from the Office of National Statistics requesting information about your trading activities.
 These are used for compiling data about the UK economy and participating companies are generally selected at random.
 You may well feel that your company is nowhere near big enough to be relevant for such returns but you are legally obliged to send them back so it is best to make sure that someone is responsible for them.

 The most time-consuming returns are usually those required by supervisory bodies.
-For example, all insurance companies must submit detailed returns to the Financial Services Authority each year disclosing their solvency margins, and most tour operators have to apply for an ATOL license and lodge annual returns with the Civil Aviation Authority.
+For example, all insurance companies must submit detailed returns to the Financial Conduct Authority each year disclosing their solvency margins, and most tour operators have to apply for an ATOL license and lodge annual returns with the Civil Aviation Authority.
 It is important to ensure that your systems can provide the necessary information for these returns to be completed.